 Creating cat food at home is actually quite easy.

 This myth probably gained ground as an excuse to feed cat’s dry food.
-While feeding your cat dry food might seem easier, as it only requires pouring a certain amount into a bowl a couple times or even once in a day, making cat food at home is not difficult at all, neither is it time-consuming.
+While feeding your cat dry food might seem easier, as it only requires pouring a certain amount into a bowl a couple of times or even once in a day, making cat food at home is not difficult at all, neither is it time-consuming.

 For instance, making food for 3 cats will require you to prepare and store daily portions separately in the freezer.
 This can be done about twice a month.
 The entire process should take around an hour, which is a total of just two hours to feed 3 cats every month.

 The only part that costs money is the recipe used which involves the chicken heart, thighs, liver and numerous other essential vitamins and minerals needed by a cat.
 All of this cost as much as buying dry food of a medium quality that has been filled with grain.
 While the price is similar, the digestibility and quality are higher in the homemade feed.

 It is imperative to note that recipes gotten from sources that are unreliable could damage your cat’s digestive system.
 It is also important to consult a veterinarian if your cat has special health conditions that need to be managed.